rangle/ngCourse2/handout/features/es6_modules.md

 export const circumference = diameter => diameter * pi;
 ```

-The code above uses the _Arrow_ function for `circumference`, which was introduced in ECMAScript 2016, and is a shortform for the following.
+The code above uses the _Arrow_ function for `circumference`, which was introduced in ES6, and is a shortform for the following.

 ```js
 export function circumference(diameter) {